-Whether you are new to timber framing or an experienced professional having the right tool for the job make the work more enjoyable and accurate.
+Whether you are new to timber framing or an experienced professional having the right tool for the job makes the work more enjoyable and accurate.
 Like other trades, timber framing comes with its distinct set of tools.
-Some of the tools you may already have, but when you are staring at an 8x10, you may need something a bit bigger than what you are use too.
-Rest assured though that you ou do not need to go out and spend a lot to get the basics.
-After you have, you can build your collection.
+Some of the tools you may already have, but when you are staring at an 8x10, you may need something a bit bigger than what you are used too.
+Rest assured though that you do not need to go out and spend a lot to get the basics.
+After you have learned what you need, you can build your collection.

 Below we have compiled a tools list that we recommend.
 We put them in order of priority to help you choose.